 Lawsuits concerning physical contact, abuse, and injury have been the talk of the town as of late.
 Numerous people have stepped up to discuss the legality of suing someone for personal injury, but many are left to wonder, “What about the emotional side of these issues?”
 The goal of this blog is to share pertinent and relevant information about filing for emotional damages in the state of Pennsylvania.

 Emotional damages are situations in which a person suffers physiological harm due to an entity’s negligent or intentional actions.
-Emotional damages can be the mental repercussions of physical wounds (brain trauma that leads to forgetfulness, insecurities caused by permanent scars, and other physically-based emotional damages) or physical reactions that stem from emotionally-charged scenarios (PTSD from witnessing a loved one’s premature death, anxiety from witnessing a family member’s medical malpractice, and other emotionally-based physical responses.)
+Emotional damages can be the mental repercussions of physical wounds such as a brain trauma that leads to forgetfulness, or insecurities caused by permanent scars, or physical reactions that stem from emotionally charged scenarios.

 Types of Emotional Damages

 The first thing to note about emotional damages is that they are split into different categories: "pain and suffering" and "infliction of emotional distress."
 In a scenario where the plaintiff received physical harm and wants to pursue financial recovery for emotional damages, this is entitlement stemming from “general damages” or “pain and suffering” under a personal injury case.

 However, in a scenario where the plaintiff is not injured in the incident but receives emotional trauma, he or she may pursue a case for “infliction of emotional distress.”
 These cases are rare, as few people receive recovery-worthy emotional trauma while witnessing an experience.